 As this is a market, you’ll never know what you might find which keeps things interesting.
-I bought myself a metal heart with wings a few weeks ago and it’s now hanging on my kitchen wall.
-I wasn’t intending to buy anything that day, I saw it and just had to have it.
-Getting it home on the bus was a challenge but was well worth all those people I annoyed in the process!
+I bought myself a metal heart with wings a few weeks ago, and it’s now hanging on my kitchen wall.
+I didn’t intend to buy anything that day, I saw it and just had to have it.
+Getting it home on the bus was a challenge but it was well worth all those people I annoyed in the process!

 Metal Heart With Wings

 I’ll list a few items I spotted on my last visit to the market which will give you an idea of what to expect.
-Brown glass and transparent apothecary style bottles were plentiful.
-Some looked original whilst others are reproductions.
-A few were labelled with pharmaceutical sounding names and I have no clue what they meant.
+Brown glass and transparent apothecary-style bottles were plentiful.
+Some looked original while others are reproductions.
+A few were labelled with pharmaceutical sounding names, and I have no clue what they meant.
 These apothecary bottles are great for adding decorative interest in your bathroom.

 Vintage cameras from Polaroids to folding varieties can be found.
 These are of interest to photography enthusiasts and anyone wanting to a beautiful object to exhibit on a shelf in their study.

 Industrial lovers will go crazy for the enamel factory lights.
 Or the lovely vintage lamps which will be in working order and ready for you to take home and plugin.
 There were a few factory wall clocks with bold black surrounds which I found tempting.
 I’ve put one on my list for the next visit.